OddSteak/cits2005_project/Readme.md

 └── test/...
 ```

+- recommended to complete tasks in order
-Each directory (itertools, studentapi, etc.) is a Java package of the same name.
-There are 9 programming tasks spread between itertools and studentstats.
+- Each directory (itertools, studentapi, etc.) is a Java package of the same name.
+- There are 9 programming tasks spread between itertools and studentstats.
 You should complete all tasks.
-You are advised to read all tasks before beginning implementation.
-You are advised but not required to implement tasks in the order they are given below.

-Tasks are labelled with comments of the form `// TASK(N): Implement ...` throughout the code.
+- Tasks are labelled with comments of the form `// TASK(N): Implement ...` throughout the code.

-For each task, details are provided in the documentation comments in the code, as well as below:
+- For each task, details are provided in the documentation comments in the code, as well as below:

 ## itertools